Chart Color Schemes

 Ooralea - Bakers Creek lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis, Ooralea - Bakers Creek's population was around 6,678 as of November 2025.
-This reflected an increase of 737 people (12.4%) since the 2021 Census, which reported a population of 5,941 people.
-The change was inferred from the estimated resident population of 6,514 from the ABS as of June 2024 and an additional 162 validated new addresses since the Census date.
-This level of population equated to a density ratio of 137 persons per square kilometer, providing significant space per person and potential room for further development.
-Ooralea - Bakers Creek's 12.4% growth since the 2021 census exceeded the SA3 area (6.6%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 59.4% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Ooralea - Bakers Creek's population was around 6,678 as of November 2025, according to AreaSearch's analysis.
+This figure represents a growth of 737 people since the 2021 Census, which reported a population of 5,941.
+The increase is inferred from the estimated resident population of 6,514 in June 2024 and an additional 162 validated new addresses since the Census date.
+This results in a population density ratio of 137 persons per square kilometer.
+Ooralea - Bakers Creek's growth rate of 12.4% since the 2021 census exceeded both the SA3 area (6.6%) and the SA4 region, indicating it as a growth leader.
+Interstate migration contributed approximately 59.4% to overall population gains during recent periods.

 Frequently Asked Questions - Population